Bolivia Adventure

 For sunrise, we will again drive to Ciudad Encanto.

-After breakfast, we will drive toward the mountain range, the Cordillera de Lípez (next to San Pablo De Lipez).
+After breakfast, we will drive toward the Cordillera de Lípez mountain range.
 The Cordillera de Lípez is a part of the Andes mountain range and is known for its stunning landscapes and unique geology, which includes volcanic formations and colorful mineral deposits.
 We will get deep into this range and eventually will get to Guadalupe.
 This small, remote Bolivian village has limited service and touristic infrastructure.
-10 years ago, just 7 tourists were spotted there.
-In 2017 this village already saw 70 strangers.
-It looks like during the COVID pandemic; they didn’t see any tourists at all.
+Ten years ago, just seven tourists were spotted there.
+In 2017, this village had already seen 70 strangers.
+It looks like during the COVID-19 pandemic, they didn’t see any tourists at all.

 This village is the gate to a remote geological area in the mountains near the Bolivian-Argentina border — Ciudad de Roma (Rome’s ruins) with endless photographic potential.

-We will drive an extreme 4×4 road for about an hour to set up our first camp on this trip.
+We will drive an extreme 4×4 road for about an hour to get to our trailhead.

-Late afternoon we will hike for about 1.5 — 2 miles with about 500' elevation loss to a stunning viewpoint where we will have our sunset session.
+Late afternoon, we will hike for about 1.5 — 2 miles with approximately 500' elevation loss to a stunning viewpoint where we will have our sunset session.

-Included: breakfast, lunch, dinner, water, fruits, car 4×4, English guide, tent, and sleeping bag.
+Included: breakfast, lunch, dinner, water, fruits, car 4×4, English guide and refugee in Guadalupe

 Day 7